8 Best Excalibur Las Vegas Restaurants (2023 Update)

 • Takeaway: Yes

-• Location: Walk through the casino towards the center of the floor and turn left.
+• Location: Walk through the casino and head towards the left when you see the Royal Towers.
+You’ll find TAP beside the Race and Sportsbook.

 • Price Range: $